hatonthecat/hatonthecats/README.md

 -->

 - 🔭 I’m currently working on ...OSINT and job-search
-- 🌱 I’m currently learning ...graphic design
+- 🌱 I’m currently learning ...kernel lingo
 - 👯 I’m looking to collaborate on ...anything
 - 🤔 I’m looking for help with ...employment
 - 💬 Ask me about ...anything